 1957 Genco Motorama

 Description: Motorama, Genco, 10/57, similar to Genco's 1958 Space Age and Chicago Coin's 1959 Jet Pilot.
-In Genco Motorama you steer a car, and have a lever for forward and reverse.
-The object is to steer onto the different targets, ramps, etc, to work your way across the USA from NY to LA.
-Use steering wheel to direct Motor Rama car over lit rollover buttons (any part of the front or rear of the car over a rollover will score).
-Regulate Motorama speed (forward and reverse), and direction of car by slowly pushing in or pulling out the "Automatic Drive" knob.
-White rollovers score single, red rollovers score double (that is move the car twice as far across the map.)
-Two motors used in the Genco Motorama car - one that powers one rear wheel (driver side) and one that uses a leather clutch to steer the front wheels.
-The two motors appear to be from Pittman of Sellersville PA (the DC-60 looks correct.)
-Front "glass" of the Genco Motorama is actually plastic with a "Genco" and "10 cents" silk screen decal designs.
-Original plastic car body used is a "promo" toy car (promo cars were promotional toy cars given out by car dealers to potential new car buyers).
-The Genco Motorama car is a 1957 Plymouth Belvedere 2-door made by Johan (a 1958 Belvedere or Fury Johan promo car will also work, as the only difference is the front grill and side stripe).
-These Johan promo cars came in many colors, and Genco Motorama used a variety of colors.
+In Genco Motorama you steer a car, and have a push/pull lever for forward and reverse.
+The object is to steer the car onto the different ramp targets and rollover switches to work your way across the USA from NY to LA.
+Use steering wheel and forward/reverse to direct Motor Rama car over lit rollover buttons (any part of the front or rear of the car over a rollover will score).
+Regulate Motorama speed (forward and reverse) by pushing in or pulling out the "Automatic Drive" knob.
+Steering is pulsed by the wheel.
+White rollovers score single, red standups score double (that is move the car twice as far across the map.)

 If you have a Genco Motorama for sale please let me know at cfh@provide.net

 If you are repainting a Genco Motorama cabinet, these colors work well: Krylon 1806 Sun Yellow, Krylon 1501 Gloss White or Ivory white, Krylon 1910 True Blue, Ace Hardware 17016 Ace Orange.
+Note the original legs for Motorama are red.

 The car's guts: